lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Readers Notes.md

 - a doctor wears a pistol on his shoulder

 >"When I'm called I go through the doorway into the inner room.
-It's white, featureless, like the outer one, except for a folding screen, [[Colours#^91123b|red cloth]] stretched on a frame, a gold eye painted on it, with a snake-twined sword upright beneath it, like a sort of handle.
+It's white, featureless, like the outer one, except for a folding screen, [[Colours|red cloth]] stretched on a frame, a gold eye painted on it, with a snake-twined sword upright beneath it, like a sort of handle.
 The snakes and the sword are bits of broken symbolism left over from [[the time before]]."
 >-pg.
 67

 - see pages 68,69 [[Culture]], [[Law]], [[Unwomen]], [[Colonies]]